My grandfather died in 2018.

 It was his legacy.

 My grandfather’s legacy wasn’t about how much money or wealth he amassed, or how many awards or accomplishments he received.
 In the end, it came down to the impact he had on the hearts of the people he interacted with every single day.

 It’s those small acts of kindness done well, and without expectation of reward or recognition, that find a special place in people’s hearts and that are the most important.
 That’s a legacy.

-In response to these unflattering words, the man revised his will so that the great majority of his fortune would be devoted to the establishment of a series of prizes “for the greatest benefit on mankind.”
+In response to these unflattering words, the man revised his will so that the great majority of his fortune would be devoted to the establishment of a series of prizes “for the greatest benefit to humankind.”